 FRIDAY, JANUARY 19, 2007

-During a recent session, Chase conveyed that he wanted mommy to learn how to “connect” with him with the help of our intuitive.
+Chase is Connecting with [his mother]Over the past couple of months, we’ve been using a very gifted “intuitive” to help us communicate with Chase.
+He seems to be very comfortable conveying telepathically his needs and desires as well as how he’s doing with the various treatments.
+We’re continuing to do everything we can to support Chase in his recovery while keeping him comfortable and “connected”, according to his suggestions. […]During a recent session, Chase conveyed that he wanted mommy to learn how to “connect” with him with the help of our intuitive.
 Apparently, he wants her to be able to capture his thoughts in order to write a book that would help other families and children in dealing with these kind of situations.
-Ironically, for the longest time Carol had an intuition or calling to write a book, but didn’t think it would come so soon.
+Ironically, for the longest time [Chase’s mom] had an intuition or calling to write a book, but didn’t think it would come so soon.
 Chase is very excited that she’s receptive to working with him and developing her ability to “connect” in this special way.

 By March, Chase has been moved to a hospital again, where he contracts infection after infection after infection.
 There is no response and he is essentially lying in state.
 Eventually, he contracts a blood infection he can not fight.

 It’s hard finding anything redeeming about this story.
 In the end, even Burzynski was a (comparatively) minor player in what happened.
 ANP clearly did nothing to allay the tumor’s growth or the progression of the disease.
 The whole story is one of protracted, agonizing decline and false hope abetted by quacks, mystics, and opportunists of all sorts.
 It was a horrible piece to have to write, but people like this and those who depend on them need to be protected from quackery.